Bircher Muesli

 3. Stir until all of the ingredients are combined.

-4. Wrap the bowl with some clingfilm.
+4. Wrap the bowl with some plastic wrap or place the lid on the container.

 5. Place the bowl in the fridge overnight.